 Premium shirts are available at an additional charge with all tuxedos .
 Basic silver-trimmed jewelry is included with all shirts.
 Deluxe gold-trimmed jewelry available at an additional charge with all tuxedos by specifying “BG” (See Finishing Touches page for jewelry details).
 We carry all the latest formal wear style shirts; wing collar, laydown collar and band collar, in white, black and ivory.
+Color shirts can be ordered for your party and you buy them at $12.00 and keep them.
+Not every color is available.

 Here you can Prozac